 In Australia SLCS provide opportunities for Universities to service the community through programs such as school health checks, indigenous health screening, staff health checks, rehabilitation for recovery from stroke, manual therapies and services for children with developmental delays.
 SLCS provide educational opportunities for students who are in various stages of their studies and involve students in both undergraduate and graduate entry Masters’ Programs.

-Under the umbrella of the Australian and New Zealand Association of Health Professional Educators (ANZAPHE), clinical educationalists from twelve universities have come together as a Hot Topic Action Group (HTAG) to focus on exploring and improving clinical education within UHCs.
+Under the umbrella of the Australian and New Zealand Association of Health Professional Educators (ANZAPHE), clinical educationalists from twelve Australian universities have come together as a Hot Topic Action Group (HTAG) to focus on exploring and improving clinical education within UHCs.
 Our aim is to grow the HTAG collaborative network to develop best practice frameworks and resources to contribute to the evidence base that supports clinical education in UHCs.
 Our objective is to explore the clinical educational procedures, practices and outcomes of UHCs, to illuminate the extent to which student activities within UHCs support students’ acquisition of the desired professional and employability competencies.

 Context

-Among the HTAG, we share a view that SLCS within UHCs help address placement shortages experienced in a number of health professions (Bacon, Williams, Grealish, & Jamieson, 2015; Barnett et al., 2008; Burrows et al., 2013).
-It is felt that SLCS in UHCs can prepare students for or compliment clinical education undertaken at external placement sites.
+Among the HTAG, we share a view that, in Australia, SLCS within UHCs help address placement shortages experienced in a number of health professions (Bacon, Williams, Grealish, & Jamieson, 2015; Barnett et al., 2008; Burrows et al., 2013).
+It is felt that SLCS in UHCs can prepare health and medical students for or compliment clinical education undertaken at external placement sites.

 Schuttle et al’s (2015) systematic review of learning in student-run clinics in medicine reported high student satisfaction with learning, drew no conclusions about the extent of students’ skill development, knowledge and behaviours (Schutte et al., 2015).
 An earlier study in physiotherapy (Nicole, Fairbrother, Nagarajun, Blackford, & McAllister, 2014) confirmed student can develop competencies through SLCS.
 Another in dietetic clinical education, confirmed that students can develop and demonstrate professional competencies within non-hospital placements (Bacon, Williams, & Grealish, 2015).